nazarpot/nazarpot/README.md

 - 👋 Hi, I’m @nazarpot.
-Currently a student in Computer Science at CSUS
+A recent grad in Computer Science.
+Currently looking for a job
 - 👀 I’m interested in a lot of things.
 Currently exploring what is most interesting to me in software engineering and developing
-- 🌱 I’m currently learning Javascript, Go, the Django framework, and Square API's
+- 🌱 I’m currently learning Javascript in depth
-- 💞️ I’m looking to collaborate on ... not really sure to be honest
 - 📫 How to reach me:
   - email: nazarpot@gmail.com
 - ⚡ Fun fact: ...